MaastrichtU-IDS/solid-station/README.md

 sudo chown -R 1000:1000 /data/solid
 ```

-3. If this the first time you start the SOLID server, then it will fail to start due to the HTTPS certificates that have not been generated already.
-You need to first run a dummy nginx container, and go to the URL you want for your SOLID server to trigger LetsEncrypt to generate the HTTPS certificates for it (change `solid.137.120.31.102.nip.io` to your address in this example):
+3. If this is the first time you start the SOLID server, then it might fail due to the HTTPS certificates that have not been generated yet.
+In this case you need to first run a dummy nginx container, and go to the URL you want for your SOLID server to trigger LetsEncrypt to generate the HTTPS certificates for it (change `solid.137.120.31.102.nip.io` to your address in this example):

 ```bash
 docker run --rm --name nginx -e VIRTUAL_HOST=solid.137.120.31.102.nip.io -e LETSENCRYPT_HOST=solid.137.120.31.102.nip.io nginx